EQS Group - Whistleblowing deadline fast approaching () | aktiencheck.de

 Edison Investment Research

 EQS Group’s H121 results were strong, showing robust increases in revenue and its customer base.
-Following its acquisition of Business Keeper in Q321, EQS is now well positioned to capitalise on the time-limited opportunity presented by the European Whistleblowing Directive.
+Following its Q321 acquisition of Business Keeper, EQS is now well positioned to capitalise on the time-limited opportunity offered by the European Whistleblowing Directive.
 Achieving a strong foothold here will be key for driving SaaS customer acquisition, underpinning management’s ambitious short- and medium- term guidance.

 Aktuelle Kursinformationen mehr >